Pheasant Wings Buffalo Style

 - 1/2 teaspoon salt

 - In a Dutch oven or covered pot, submerge the pheasant wings in the stock; add water if need be to cover.
 Bring to a simmer and cook for 90 minutes and up to 2 hours — you want the wings to be very tender.
 Remove the wings and save the stock for another use.

-- Pour the hot sauce, paprika, melted butter, salt and chile paste into a container and mix well.
+- Pour the hot sauce, paprika, melted butter, and salt into a container and mix well.
 Add the wings, toss well to coat and marinate them for at least an hour, and as long as overnight.

-- Preheat oven to 375°F. Place the wings on a baking sheet or two in a single layer and bake until they are crispy, 30 to 45 minutes.
+- Preheat oven to 400°F. Place the wings on a baking sheet or two in a single layer and bake until they are crispy, 30 minutes.